zahinekbal/codeWith-hacktoberfest/README.md

 The implementations/codes which are added/merged in CPP-:

-## That's all if Everything will be fine, Your PR will be Merged!!
+## That's all if everything will be fine, your PR will be merged!!

 Happy coding!!!